 The Pittsburgh Business Times reported on May 30, 2014, that eight years ago, in 2006, a pathologist communicated with a Johnson & Johnson subsidiary urging the company “to reconsider the risk to the patient from the use of the device-called a power morcellator”.
 The device may spread cancer from the fibroid tissue that is being divided and removed by morcellation throughout the body.
 The physician told Johnson & Johnson that “[w]hen the operative procedure is a standard hysterectomy, no damage is done.
 If a morcellation is done, the patient’s survival is jeopardized.”

 On April 17, 2014, the FDA issued a warning advising doctors that as many as one in 350 women who undergo a power morcellation procedure is at risk for the spread of cancer.
 An FDA Advisory Committee conducted hearings on July10-11, 2014, and heard testimony regarding the serious risks of power morcellation to a woman’s health.

 The FDA advises women who have already undergone a hysterectomy or myomectomy for fibroids and have been told that testing of the tissue removed during the power morcellation procedure was negative for the presence of cancer that they should have routine follow-up with their physicians.

-Contact Experienced Attorneys at The Law Offices of Peter Angelos, P.C.
+Contact Experienced Attorneys at Peter Angelos, P.C.

 We are dedicated to fighting for the rights of the victims of dangerous products.